-- 1. Recruitment and outreach Participated in 9 job fairs, including one local community recruitment event.
-As part of Public Works' Diversity, Equity, and Inclusion (DEI) recruitment strategy, we participated in 2 Historically Black Colleges and Universities (HBCU) career fairs, and a DEI Multicultural Fair at the University of Southern California.
-Additionally, we are proactively recruiting talent from underrepresented areas and groups within the Long Beach-East Los Angeles Corridor Mobility Investment Plan region, bringing jobs to the targeted area. - 2.
-New hires Out of 114 survey responses received, approximately 77.1 percent of new hires reported that they possess degrees, licenses, and/or certificates.
-This indicator reflected a 29 percent increase over the prior quarter. - 3.
-Onboarding The median number of onboarding days (from ePAR approval to establishment of start date) went down from 37 calendar days to 20 calendar days.
-The 45.9 percent reduction in onboarding days over the prior quarter was the result of streamlining procedures for ePAR processing and fewer ePARs requiring medical examinations this quarter. - 4.
+- Recruitment and outreach Participated in 15 job fairs, including 3 local community recruitment events.
+As part of Public Works' Diversity, Equity, and Inclusion recruitment strategy, we participated in the 19th Annual Taste of Soul Family Festival, a County tradition, which celebrates community culture, diversity, and unity.
+During the public event, we conducted on-site interviews, providing attendees with direct access to job opportunities. - 2.
+New hires Out of 79 new employees who started this quarter, 60 submitted survey responses.
+Of the 60 responses received, approximately 56.7 percent of new hires reported that they possess degrees, licenses, and/or certificates.
+This indicator reflected an 18 percent decrease as compared to the prior quarter due to fewer classifications requiring a degree, license, and/or certificate. - Onboarding The median number of ePAR processing days went down from 20 calendar days to 15 calendar days.
+The 25 percent reduction over the prior quarter was primarily due to a special hiring event, which required expedited onboarding. - 4.
 PLACE We continue working with WERC/PLACE on new pipeline programs for people experiencing barriers to employment.
-This quarter, we opened a new cohort for Intermediate Typist Clerk/PLACE program.
-Interviews will begin in the second quarter to fill 10 positions. - 5.
+This quarter, we hired 14 Intermediate Typist-Clerks from the PLACE Program cohort. - 5.
 Telework With approximately 49 percent of employees teleworking one or more days per week, our Work From Home program continues to offer flexibility and support work-life balance for the workforce.